Launggyet

 Launggyet (လောင်းကြက်မြို့ [láʊɰ̃ ɡjɛʔ mjo̰]) is a former capital of the Launggyet Dynasty of Arakan from 1237/1251 to 1430.
 It is also last capital of Laymro Kingdom.
 The former capital site is located a few miles northwest of Mrauk U, Rakhine State, Myanmar.
 The Arakanese chronicle Rakhine Razawin Thit gives the foundation date as 22 April 1251.
 Some Arakanese chronicles give the foundation date as 1237 CE.

-History

 Following the death of King Nganalon, his son Prince Alawmaphyu succeeded him in 1250.
-He reign for 1 year at the capital of Nyeinzara Toungoo.
-Newly king realized that it was time for foundation of new city.
+He reigned for one year at the capital of Nyeinzara Toungoo, at which point he realized that it was time for foundation of a new city.